 Giorgos Papaioannou was born in Athens in 1982.
 He studied music from an early age at Atticus Odeum.
 Since the age of 15, he has been playing with numerous groups of classical, rock, Greek folk & art music.

 Muhittin Kemal, born in Karlsruhe, Germany, first came across music at the age of 5.
 Under the supervision of composer and lutenist Ismet Alpaslan he learned the basics of classical Turkish music both in song and theory.
 At the age of nine he gained his first experiences with an instrument on a violin participating in a choir founded by Ismet Alpaslan.

-Kelly Thoma was born in Piraeus in 1978.
-Since 1995, she has been studying the lyra with Ross Daly and three years later started travelling with him and his group, “Labyrinth”, participating in concerts in Europe, Asia, Australia and the U.S. She has taken part in many projects with musicians from various different traditions from other countries.
+Kelly Thoma was born in Piraeus (1978).
+Since 1995, she has been studying the Lyra with Ross Daly and three years later started traveling with him and his group, “Labyrinth”.
+She has taken part in many projects with musicians from various different traditions from other countries.

 Evgenia Damavoliti –Toli studied and worked on Exercise Physiology, while her big love till today remains traditional dance and singing.
 She comes from Platanos a village in Kissamos (Chania, Crete) and from Preveza (Epirus).
 Thanks to her grandfather, Stefanis Andronikakis who was a singer in Kissamos, Evgenia came in contact with the music and dance traditions of Kissamos area since her childhood.
 Beside her grandfather she met old great singers of Kissamos such as Naftis, M. Kounelis and S. Karefillakis.